 Dear composers and nominators:

-Nominations for the 2026 Grawemeyer Award for Music Composition will open on December 2, 2024, and will close on January 28, 2025.
+Nominations for the 2026 Grawemeyer Award for Music Composition are now open.
+The nomination period will close on January 28, 2025.
+You can use the following link to the online nomination form:

 See below under Nomination Information for details.